ZhaoJ9014/Multi-Human-Parsing/Nested_Adversarial_Networks/README.md

 - [Download](https://drive.google.com/drive/folders/1zycuNwILRBNy25ptQeI_DA5yripjhNiD?usp=sharing) and unzip the ImageNet pre-trained WS-ResNet model folder into the root directory.

-- Run train_step1.py, train_step2.py and train_step3.py to perform the step-wise training (the end-to-end version will come soon).
+- Run train_step1.py, train_step2.py and train_step3.py to perform step-wise training.
+Run train_e2e to perform end-to-end fine-tuning.
 The training process will be output into corresponding folders created automatically after you run the scripts.

+- Run the sample code output_sample.py to get the output images.

 ### Citation